dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type.

-When calculating the context type schema or static type of a pattern, any occurrence of `typePattern` in a type is treated as `Object?`.

 #### Pattern context type schema

 In a non-pattern variable declaration, the variable's type annotation is used